Sanitary Sewer Lateral Program

 (4) A receipt showing all real estate taxes for the current year are paid in full for the property at which the repairs took place

 ReimbursementUpon receipt of all required documents, the City will reimburse the property owner for 50% of the cost of all qualifying repairs, with the City paying a maximum of $7,500.
 Prior to the reimbursement, the homeowner must pay the plumber in full, as well as any outstanding City bills (such as permit fees, fines for violations, and charges for copies) and the current year’s St. Louis County real estate taxes.
+Work completed prior to receiving an approval from the City may not be eligible for reimbursement.

 sewer lateral repairs during home salesThe application for the program and the repair must be completed by the home owner.
 If a failure is found in a sewer lateral through an inspection related to the sale or purchase of a home, then the following will apply to those who wish to file a claim through the City's sewer lateral program: